therealppk/CityByte/docs/README.md

 3. Kiron Jayesh - kjayesh@ncsu.edu
 4. Sai Krishna Teja Varma - smanthe@ncsu.edu
 5. Shandler Mason - samason4@ncsu.edu

+## Issue Tracker
+The [GitHub Issue Tracker](https://github.com/rohitgeddam/CityByte/issues) can be used to report bugs or request features.
+You can also create discussions about an issue or potential features in [GitHub Discussions](https://github.com/rohitgeddam/CityByte/discussions).

 ## Troubleshooting
 If you come across any error where requirements are not met, run the following command in the project directory: